valeriitropin/validator/README.md

   .catch(({messages}) => console.log(messages)); // {name: {required: true}, age: {isNumber: true}}
 ```

-## Implement own validator
+## Creating own validator
-Validation function is simple function which must have the following interface:
+Validator is a function which must have the following interface:
 ```typescript
 (field: string | number, value: any, args: ValidatorArguments) => Promise<any>
 ```